I headed to the border with India and Pakistan at Wagah. There were very few people there and it was straight forward.

 Then it was back to reality and a straight black road into Dalbandin.
 Once into Dalbandin it was straight to the hotel the police had arranged.
 I was not allowed out of the hotel and had two armed police officers stay with me overnight.
 I was a prisoner yet again.
 How I long for the freedom to come and go as I wish.
 As the officers stayed the night I had to pay for their dinners.

 The Afghanistan border is less than 100km away and the Teleban often cross this border.
 The police and Levies have orders to shoot and kill any terrorist on sight.
-It’s strange that on the way here I saw a guy dressed like the Teleban come out from behind a tree with an AK47 and wave at me.
-The Levies never even noticed.
+It’s strange that on the way here I saw a guy dressed like the Teleban come out from behind a tree with an AK47, he lifted it up and aimed directly at me, I waved at him, he lowered the AK47 and waved back.
+Was he going to shoot? did my wave to him humanise me, or was it the fact that the Levies were armed.
+I will never know.
+What I do know is the Levies never even noticed this incident.

 The Levies wanted to pick me up at 9am this morning so it gave me a good hour to check Winston over.
 The chain needed adjusting and I noticed the chain guard was broken and was hanging on by a thread.
 More duct tape and it was secure for now After I’d clean and adjusted the chain.
 We had breakfast.
 I had to pay for the two officers again.
 After breakfast we left and headed towards the Taftan border.